bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

 ## Factories

 Factory functions contain sub-stores for managing part of the root stores' values.
-Changes,

-* in the absence of an actions parameter, predefined actions from the branchTemplate may be applied.
-* Schema, if pre-defined for a specific / dynamic path, are embedded in a tree at the relevant sub-path.
-* tests, if predefined for a specific / dynamic path, are embedded in a tree at the relevant sub-path.

 ### `makeTree<DataType, ActionMethodRecord>(path: Path, actions: ActionRecord?): Tree<DataType>`

 Makes a store out of a shard of the current Store; when the value of the store changes, it updates the parent store's value -- and vice versa.
-In this way the main Forest can act as a "database" and you can have ORM style trees for tables and records (or even more granular fields etc.) to focus on a specific subsection of the
+In this way the main Forest can act as a "database" and you can have ORM style trees for tables and records (or even more granular fields etc.) to focus on a specific subsection of the store and apply methods with a more focused "this" and value.

 ### `transaction<SubDataType>((Store<subDataType>) => void, path: Path?: acts?: ActionMethodRecordIF>`